GSNCunha/lab-sistemas/README.md

 ## Demo

-You can see the project in action here: [Project Demo Video](https://youtu.be/CoUZMIXGW-w)
+You can see the project in action here: [Project Video](https://youtu.be/CoUZMIXGW-w)